Aasim-Ayub/DevOps-Blog-Project/README.md

-DevOps Blog Project: CI/CD and Kubernetes Deployment
+﻿DevOps Blog Project: CI/CD and Kubernetes Deployment 📖 Overview
-📖 Overview
 This project is a Blog Application designed to demonstrate containerized microservices architecture using Docker, automated CI/CD pipeline with Jenkins, and deployment to Kubernetes.
 The application consists of two main components: a frontend and a backend, deployed as separate services and managed via Kubernetes.

 📂 Repository Structure

 The project is organized as follows:

 📦 Blog Project